LennonLab/Emergence/EmergencePrePrint.md

 As a result, ecology lacks a holistic understanding for how primary patterns can emerge in unison.
 We developed a simulation-based platform for this purpose.
 The Emergence platform encodes energetic constraints, ecological selection, process stochasticity, and multiplicative interactions.
-These phenomena capture the basis of life history trade-offs and resource limited growth, the importance of stochasticity and determinism, and the nonlinear nature of ecological dynamics.
+These phenomena capture the basis of life history trade-offs, resource-limited growth, the importance of stochasticity and determinism, and the nonlinear nature of ecological dynamics.
 Emergence builds individual-based models (IBMs) from random starting conditions and allows ecological selection to operate on random variation in species traits.
 Emergence reproduces established patterns of commonness and rarity, scaling patterns from metabolic theory and biodiversity, growth and abundance patterns of population ecology, and trade-offs in life history strategies.
+~~Our modeling platform reveals that the most iconic patterns of ecology can emerge in unision suggesting a unifying theory of biodiversity~~

 Prior to Emergence, it was unknown whether most of these patterns could emerge in unison or whether some could emerge within IBMs.

 ### Introduction

 The foundations of ecology are built on the discovery, explanation, and prediction of relationships between organisms and their environment, i.e., patterns (MacArthur 1972, Lawton 1996).
-As the signatures of mechanisms that shape the structure and dynamics of populations, species, communities, and ecosystems, patterns have inspired ecological paradigms for over a century (Table 1).
+As the signatures of mechanisms that shape the structure and dynamics of populations, species, communities, and ecosystems, patterns have inspired ecological paradigms for over a century (Table 1). ~~ sort of passive~~  Patterns have inspired ecological paradigms for over a centurty because they serve as signature of the mechanisms. that...

-Some of these patterns have been documented since the time of Darwin's publications (e.g., Watson 1859) or earlier (e.g., Malthus 1798).
+Some of these ~~ecological~~ patterns have been documented since the time of Darwin's publications (e.g., Watson 1859) or earlier (e.g., Malthus 1798).
-Today, ecologists seek unified theories for the common explanation of patterns (e.g., Hubbell 2001, McGill 2010, Harte 2011), and continue to uncover patterns using increasingly large and diverse datasets (e.g., Locey and Lennon 2016).
+~~To this day~~~ Today, ecologists seek unified theories for the common explanation of patterns (e.g., Hubbell 2001, McGill 2010, Harte 2011), and continue to uncover patterns using increasingly large and diverse datasets (e.g., Locey and Lennon 2016).
-However, the many common patterns of ecology are largely understood in isolation, divided among subfields that rarely communicate and theories with little overlap.
+However, the many common patterns of ecology are largely understood ~~examined~~ in isolation, divided among subfields ~~subdisciplines?~~ that ~~rarely communicate; too strong~~ and theories with little overlap.

 Given enough time and resources, an army of ecologists could document many commonly studied patterns in an environment of sufficient diversity and space.
 Macroecologists could document the many allometric relationships of metabolic theory (Brown et al. 2004).
 Population ecologists could reveal patterns of growth while life historians could measure trade-offs in reproductive strategies (Begon et al. 2009).
 Community ecologists and biodiversity scientists could test their many models and theories of biodiversity against empirical patterns of commonness and rarity (McGill 2010).
-Ecologists that specialize on taxa (e.g., microbial ecologists, mammalogists, plant ecologists) or different scales (e.g., molecular ecologists, macroecologists) could document these and many other patterns in their respective systems.
+Ecologists that specialize on ~certain~ taxa (e.g., microbial ecologists, mammalogists, plant ecologists) or different scales (e.g., molecular ecologists, macroecologists) could document these and many other patterns in their respective systems.
-Yet despite their united effort, this army of ecologists would splinter when it comes to analyzing their patterns with theory and models.
+Yet despite their united effort, this army of ecologists would ~~likely~~ splinter when it comes ~~came~~ to analyzing their patterns with theory and models.

 Most ecological models only generate one pattern and few ecological theories make more than one or two predictions (McGill et al. 2007).
 Even within the same subfield, different theories can have little-to-no overlap.